aurelia/documentation/English/get-started.md

 Ok, there's some really interesting new stuff here.
 We want to use the router, so we begin by creating our _App_ class and having it implement the `configureRouter` callback.
 You can set a title to use when generating the document's title.
 Then you map your routes.
 Each route has the following properties:

 * `route`: This is a pattern which, when matched, will cause the router to navigate to this route.
 You can use static routes like above, but you can also use parameters like this: `customer/:id`.
 There's also support for wildcard routes and query string parameters.
-The route can be a single string pattern or an array of patterns.
+The route can be a single string pattern or an array of patterns as above.
 * `name`: This is a name to use in code when generating URLs for the route.
-* `moduleId`: This is a path relative to the current view-model which specifies the view/view-model pair you want to render for this route.
+* `moduleId`: This is a path which specifies the view/view-model pair you want to render for this route.
 * `title`: You can optionally provide a title to be used in generating the document's title.
 * `nav`: If this route should be included in the _navigation model_ because you want to generate a UI with it, set this to true (or a number indicating order).

-> **Note:** Did you notice how we used ES6 imports to load both bootstrap's JavaScript and CSS?
+> **Note:** Did you notice how we used imports to load both bootstrap's JavaScript and CSS?

 ### app.html